Councill History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Councill family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the southern English county of Berkshire.

 The surname Councill was first found in Berkshire, where they held a family seat from ancient times.

-Important Dates for the Councill family
+Early History of the Councill family

 This web page shows only a small excerpt of our Councill research.
 Another 55 words (4 lines of text) covering the years 1208, 1310, 1327, 1609 and 1742 are included under the topic Early Councill History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Councill include Counsell, Councell, Cunseil, Counseil, Counsayl, Consayl and many more.

 Early Notables of the Councill family (pre 1700)